ReferencedPaymentNonexistence

 Transaction Criteria

-- The transaction must be of type Payment.
+- The transaction must be of type Payment and be a Direct XRP payment (sending and receiving XRP).

 - The transaction must include the specified standard payment reference.